 Mold and mildew are like fungus siblings: they can look a lot alike, and both prefer areas that are warm and moist.
-Although there are important differences between the two, deviations that both you and your tenants need to know to ensure that your Queen Creek rental properties are unblemished and secure.
+Although there are important differences between the two, both you and your tenants need to know these differences to ensure that your Queen Creek rental properties are unblemished and secure.
 By way of educating yourself on how to spot the difference between toxic mold and mildew, you can even improve and prevent a little problem from growing into an expensive nightmare.

 Toxic mold or Stachybotrys chartarum (also called Stachybotrys atra) is a greenish-black mold that often grows on materials like fiberboard, gypsum board, paper, and lint.
-It requires constant moisture to establish.
+It requires constant moisture to establish itself.
 This classification of mold oftentimes emanates right after serious water damage, excessive humidity, water leaks, condensation, or flooding.
-Although not everyone will get sick from toxic mold, the Center for Disease Control (CDC) notes that various people may face physical warnings as soon as there’s exposure to this strain of mold, covering respiratory problems, headaches, dizziness, skin rashes, infections, and even asthma.
+Although not everyone will get sick from toxic mold, the Center for Disease Control (CDC) notes that various people may face physical warnings as soon as there’s exposure to this strain of mold, including respiratory problems, headaches, dizziness, skin rashes, infections, and even asthma.

 As soon as this type of mold has flourished, it will be difficult and expensive to get rid of.
 Firm surfaces can ordinarily be scrubbed using a bleach solution, but carpets, wallboard, cabinets, and furniture with mold growing on them must be completely replaced.

 When you hire Real Property Management East Valley, you’ll be taking advantage of our many services, including regular evaluations and comprehensive checks designed to catch and identify problem areas before they become catastrophic.
-Our group of savants can guide you to prevent the spread of mold and mildew in your Queen Creek rental households, including guaranteeing that you are informed of the risks and remedies involved.
+Our group of specialists can guide you to prevent the spread of mold and mildew in your Queen Creek rental households, including guaranteeing that you are informed of the risks and remedies involved.
 Eager in a free assessment?
 Contact us online or phone us right away at 480-981-7000.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.